 For decades, some businesses and government officials have targeted citizens and organizations who speak out against them with SLAPPs (Strategic Lawsuits Against Public Participation).
 These defamation suits are filed primarily to intimidate critics with the prospect of an expensive court battle.
 Ohio and West Virginia do not carry anti-SLAPP statutes, but Pennsylvania does, restricted only to persons and groups petitioning the government over environmental issues.

 The attorneys at Strassburger McKenna Gutnick & Gefsky regularly represent individuals, media, and other organizations against SLAPPs and other defamation lawsuits and help them obtain injunctive relief if not monetary awards, as well as recover legal costs.
-To learn how we can help you, please contact Ronald D. Barber at email@example.com.
+To learn how we can help you, please contact David Strassburger at firstname.lastname@example.org.